P1901947/Matching-game/README.md

 ## Graphical Abstract
  ![image](https://user-images.githubusercontent.com/78846512/113375823-dd32a180-93a2-11eb-8cae-3ac63b34dae0.png)

 ## Introduction

-A very simple game.
+### A very simple game.
 Once you open our game, you will see 6 X 6 total 36 boxes.
 When you click a box, it will show you a number.
 All you need to do is matching those boxes with the same numbers.
 Once you findout a pair of boxes and click them, they will disappear, and you will see a part of the image which behide them.
 Finally, after you find and match all of them, you will see the full image.

+### Our game are suppont customize image, But there are the following restrictions:
+- The size must be **900 X 900 pixels**.
+- The format of image must be **gif format**.

+## Environments of the software development and running

 ### Programming language:
 - python 3.8.1